vallantin/nerflask/README.md

 $ python -m spacy download en_core_web_sm
 ```

+Due to limiotations regarding the size of the model, you will have toi pull it from an external server.
+Install the model files using the script in nerflask/utils/getmodel.py.

 After this, edit the configs/config.py file and edit the available options.
 Currently, they are:

 1. appdebug: should the app start in debug mode?